 ****Answer keys aren’t really needed with this level of math, but if your child is struggling with these new money skills, provide an answer key for the student to check his own work.
 If he doesn’t have the correct answer, it will prompt him to count again.
 Some kids really respond to being able to give their own checkmarks and correct their answers.

 4. How Much Money?

-This simple worksheet is another great way for students to get hands-on with counting pennies!
+This PDF worksheet is another great way for students to get hands-on with counting pennies!

 Have your student cut out as many pennies as they want.
 Tell them they can cut out the number of pennies that matches their age, favorite number, people in their family, or another number that is significant to them.

-Tell them that they glue the pennies into their jar in any design they like.
+Tell them that they can glue the pennies into their jar in any design they like.

-Have the student count the pennies and write the amount of money on the provided lines.
+Have the student count the pennies and write the money amount on the provided lines.

 If they do not write their own cent sign, be sure to remind them.

 This is the perfect worksheet to end a week of studying pennies!

 What kid doesn’t want to order off a menu full of burgers, tacos, and ice cream?!